Ulcerative colitis

 • Joint inflammation is common and very painful; ankylosing spondylitis – a rheumatic disease – is also possible.

-• Eye inflammations, for example of the conjunctiva, iris or median eye skin
+• Eye inflammation, for example of the conjunctiva, iris or middle part of the eye

 • Skin: painful, red lumps under the skin or severe skin reactions